fzqneo/COMP4434/lab/MLlib-datatype.md

 0 128:51 129:159 130:253 131:159 132:50 155:48 156:238  ...
 ```

 We can see the first training sample has a label '0'.
 And the data set has at least several hundred features.
-The 128-th feature x<sub>128</sub> has value 51, etc.
+The 128-th feature x<sub>128</sub> has value 51,
+the 130-th feature x<sub>130</sub> has value 253, etc.

 The `MLUtils` utility class helps us to load the training set from a `LIBSVM` file into an object of type `RDD[LabeledPoint]`.
 At this moment, we just think `RDD` as a collection type.